 That’s how other Twitter users are finding people to follow too.

 By engaging with others, you’re building the visibility of your profile, and attracting followers as a consequence.

 - Retweet and/or like content that’s relevant for the type of people you want to attract.

 - Reply to Tweets to offer your own thoughts, ask advice or provide a link to related content they might be interested in.

 - And so on.

-Remember to download this cheatsheet now to help you increase your Twitter followers the right way (without losing your account or credibility).
+Remember to get the cheatsheet you need to increase your Twitter followers.
 The cheatsheet includes 5 extra power tips to help you build your Twitter followers as quickly as possible.

 Even so, you should still be aware that increasing your Twitter followers can feel like a slow, laborious process, particularly in the beginning.

 This is partly because a new account is less appealing for others to follow when you only have a few followers yourself.

 However, stick at it.
 Once you get past your first few hundred followers, and then your first few thousand, it becomes rapidly easier.
 And as your authority, influence and visibility grows, you’ll know it was all worth it.